 Display your parents' and grandparents' wedding photos on the entry table or the cake table, creating a sense of history at your wedding and honoring them at the same time.

 Since waiting to get your professional wedding photos back can feel like an eternity, invite your guests to download Veri, the private photo-sharing app that automatically aggregates everyone's iPhone and Android snaps in real time—it's kind of like a hashtag, only 10 times better (think: no uploading, tagging and no separate camera apps).
 Even if you've never considered yourselves a high-tech couple, this one's super easy and so worth it (would we recommend it otherwise?).
 Just imagine how hilarious it'll be scrolling through hundreds of wedding photos and videos over brunch the next day.

 Give picture frames as favors.
 Find unique old frames at antique stores, or buy matching, elegant silver ones.
 In the frames?
 If you can dig them up, (and are having a small celebration) put a photo of you or your partner with each guest in them, so every guest's favor includes a picture of them and you.

 Start an Anniversary Album

-Decide now to take a photo, or roll of film, on every anniversary, and keep them all together in one anniversary album.
+Decide now to take a photo on every anniversary, and keep them all together in one anniversary album.
 Start with pictures of your wedding.
-Each year, add a shot of the two of you that depicts the changes in your lives -- your new house, your new car, your new kids.
-When your children get married, they'll have plenty of old photos right in the album to use for their own wedding.
+Each year, add a shot of the two of you that depicts the changes in your lives—your new house, your new car, your new kids.